Blue Ribbon Fuel Helps Customers Conserve

 These tips can help save energy in every season.

 - Have your heating system tuned.
-A well-tuned boiler or furnace burns 5% less fuel.
+A well-tuned boiler or furnace burns 5 percent less fuel.

 - If you have a furnace, clean or replace the air filter once a month to assure the best airflow and efficiency.
 Make sure that furniture or draperies do not block vents.

 - Upgrade your heating system.
 Homeowners who have older Oilheat systems can lower their fuel costs by 30 percent or more by installing a new, high-efficiency system.
 New designs incorporate technologies like condensing and multi-stage operation to squeeze every ounce of heat from the system.
 The savings provide a remarkable return on investment that keeps paying off year after year - every time the weather turns cold.